The Ortgies Pistol

 Like the C96 Mauser “Broomhandle,” the Ortgies has no screws.
 Only a few guns with special-order button safeties were provided with a screw to secure the grips.
 Koelliker identified one Ortgies pistol with a grip screw that did not have a button safety.

 Gerhard Bock, in the 1923 edition of his book Moderne Faustfeuerwaffen und ihr Gebrauch, states that when there was a cartridge in the chamber of the early Ortgies pistol the slide would stand off the back of the barrel about 1 mm and that this could be felt in the dark by the thumb on the back of the slide, serving as a loaded chamber indicator.
 Bock states that this feature was eliminated from later guns.
 Bock being such a well known authority, we cannot doubt him, though no other source mentions this feature.
 A U.S. collector tells us that all of the second variant guns in his collection have the loaded chamber indicator feature, as do two of his third variant guns.
-We would like to hear from other readers with Ortgies pistols that have this feature.*
+We have documented a number of guns with this feature and would like to hear from other readers with Ortgies pistols with this functionality.*

 We believe it is very likely that Heinrich Ortgies gave this gun to Karl Brauning as a tribute for having designed it.
 Mr. Brauning left the Netherlands in June of 1923 and immigrated to the United States.
-We believe it likely that he left the serial number 01 Ortgies pistol with his friend Peter Bertus Wilhelm Kersten.
+We believe Brauning left the serial number 01 Ortgies pistol with his friend Peter Bertus Wilhelm Kersten.
 Kersten was the owner of the firm Nederlandische Wapenhandel v/h Johan Munts in Amsterdam from approximately 1909 until his death.
 The Munts firm was the Dutch distributor for Ortgies pistols.
-Mr. van Gijn purchased the gun from the estate of Mr. Kersten.
+Mr. van Gijn purchased the gun from the estate of Mr. Kersten, and it is now in the collection of Dr. Klein.

 We are unaware of any major internal changes made to the gun during its short production life.
 External changes are entirely to the slide inscription and grip plates.
 The serial number is stamped on the bottom of the frame in front of the trigger guard.
 The vast majority of Ortgies pistols are rust blued, with a relatively high polish finish (perhaps not mirror finish, but not flat either).
 A small number of sixth-variant pistols were nickel plated at the factory--both flat nickel and high-polish nickel finishes were available.
 According to Koelliker, many of the guns seen today with nickel finishes were not plated at the factory.
 Tillig maintains that factory-plated pistols are rare.